 Methods.
 Sixty-four children with recurrent respiratory infections and suspected asthma or AR were evaluated in Ternopil, Ukraine, over a period of 6 months.
 The children were divided into two groups: those under 5 years (n=26) and those aged 6-12 years (n=38).
 The diagnostic approach included spirometry for children aged 6 years and older (except for one child who could not perform the maneuver), therapeutic trials for younger children, skin prick testing (SPT), specific IgE testing, and an immunological assessment of both humoral and cellular immunity.
 Results In terms of clinical history, 84,4% (n=54) of the children had a history of at least two pneumonia episodes, 75% (n=48) had recurrent secretory otitis media, and 56,3% (n=36) had recurrent purulent otitis media.
 Sensitization to aeroallergens was observed in 84,4% (n=54) of the children, with the most common allergens being house dust mites (90,7%, n=49), Alternaria (14,8%, n=8), and grass and birch pollen (20,4%, n=11).
 The immunological assessment revealed normal findings in all children, excluding primary immunodeficiency.
-Regarding the diagnosis of asthma, spirometry confirmed asthma in 86,5% (n=32) of children aged 6 years and older, while a positive therapeutic trial confirmed asthma in 33,3% (n=9) of children under 5 years.
+Regarding the diagnosis of asthma, spirometry confirmed asthma in 33,3% (n=9) of children aged 6 years.